Afif13/CSS-Tip/content/first-element-dom/index.md

 tags: posts
 ---

-A CSS selector to select the first occurrence of an element whatever its position in the document.
+A CSS selector to select the first occurrence of an element regardless of its position in the document.
 The equivalent of `document.querySelector('.target')`.

 ```css
 .target { /* Update with what you want to select (class, tag, etc) */